ylhyra/ylhyra_content/not_data/content/explanations/Adverbs/Prepositions.md

 Examples:

 *Þessi bók er eftir hann. {{þf}} = This book is authored by him.
 *Myndin kemur út eftir mánuð {{þf}} = The movie will be released in a month.
-Here we use the dative since the subject is behind the object in time.
+Here we use the accusative since the subject is behind the object in time.
 *Eftir það {{þf}} er ég búinn = After that I'm done.
-Here we use the dative since the subject is behind the object in time.
+Here we use the accusative since the subject is behind the object in time.
 *Ég er á eftir þér {{þgf}} = I am behind you in the queue.
 Here we use the dative since the subject is behind the object in space.

 However, _eftir_ also exists in many idiomatic phrases that need to be studied separately.